LuisJSousa/Portuguese-Public-Procurement-Database/README.md

 MIT License

-Copyright (c) 2022 Luís J. Sousa, João Poças Martins and Luís Sanhudo
+Copyright (c) 2022 Luís Jacques de Sousa, João Poças Martins and Luís Sanhudo

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal